tve/mpy-lib/esp32-pulsetimer/README.md

 ```

 This implementation relies on having a soft-IRQ queue in MicroPython and ultimately in being able to
 run the python handlers faster than the interrupts are coming in.
-An better imlpementation might be
+A better imlpementation might be
 to have a circular queue of times in C and provide a way to retrieve that from python.